-This course provides guided discussion around the Fall 2008 issue of C21 Resources, a free publication of Boston College's Church in the 21st Century Center.
-This issue, entitled “Encountering Jesus in the Scriptures,” edited by Boston College School of Theology and Ministry faculty members Dan Harrington, S.J., and Dr. Christopher R. Matthews, contains approximately 15 short, informative articles centered on Jesus’ birth, ministry, death, and resurrection, which are reprinted from a variety of journals such as America, The Bible Today, and Chicago Studies.
-To access this publication online, please click here.
+This course provides guided discussion around the Fall 2008 issue of C21 Resources, a publication of Boston College's Church in the 21st Century Center.
+Entitled “Encountering Jesus in the Scriptures,” this issue was edited by Boston College School of Theology and Ministry faculty members the late Rev. Daniel J. Harrington, S.J., and Dr. Christopher R. Matthews.
+It contains approximately 15 short, informative articles centered on Jesus’s birth, ministry, death, and resurrection, which are reprinted from a variety of journals such as America, The Bible Today, and Chicago Studies.

 Check the course schedule for future offerings of this course.

 - Reading 24 pages of material by 12 different authors;